Fog computing has reached new heights in the world of modern networking.

 The right placement of fog servers should be there so that it can deliver its maximum service.

-The company should analyze the demand and work done by the fog node before placing it will help in reducing the maintenance cost.
+The company should analyze the demand and work done by the fog node before placing it, which will help in reducing the maintenance cost.

-Energy consumption is very high in fog computing as the number of fog nodes present in the fog environment are high and require energy to work.
+Energy consumption is very high in fog computing as the number of fog nodes present in the fog environment is high and requires energy to work.

-Companies should try to minimize the energy requirement by the fog nodes so that they should become more energy-efficient and save costs.
+Companies should try to minimize the energy requirement by the fog nodes so that they can become more energy-efficient and save costs.

 Conclusion:

 Fog computing can handle massive data that arises from the IOT (Internet of Things) on the edge of the network.
-Because of its characteristics like low latency, mobility, heterogeneity it is considered to be the best platform for IOT.
+Because of its characteristics like low latency, mobility, and heterogeneity, it is considered to be the best platform for IoT.

 Recommended for you: